caius/caiustheory.com/content/post/2021-03-14-edgerouter-dhcp-eh-entries.md

 10.0.0.93       14:f6:d8:53:xx:yy  2021/03/14 16:40:29  trusted    cb1
 ```

 [^1]: On my network currently these are Chromebooks, and Sonos speakers.
-I've also observed native SmartOS Zones behaving like this.
-They fail to send the current hostname in either the DHCPDISCOVER or DHCPREQUEST packets (option 12).
+I've also observed native SmartOS Zones behaving like this previously (I think they might have fixed this now.)
+I believe the device fails to send the current hostname (option 12) in either the DHCPDISCOVER or DHCPREQUEST packets.

 [^2]: Also, if I assign static host mappings to a device they vanish entirely from `show dhcp leases`, which stops me being lazy and checking one place to figure out where a device is.

+[^3]: To find out if you're using dnsmasq for DHCP, check `show service dhcp-server use-dnsmasq` returns "enable"

 [dnsmasq]: https://thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html